Anti-Bribery for Sales · Module 2 of 2

 Cooper Banks

 Send them.
-Courier, gift card, "looking forward to the proposal next week, hope you can use these".
-Log it tomorrow morning, brief Lila after the bid lands.
+Courier, gift card, "looking forward to the proposal next week".
+Log it tomorrow, brief Lila after the bid lands.

 Narrator

-The tickets go out by courier Tuesday morning.
-The note on the gift card mentions the proposal twice.
-Bree Galanti's PA opens the package at 11:08, takes a photograph of the gift card, and forwards the photograph to her boss along with a one-line email: "Submission Friday week.
+Tickets go out Tuesday morning.
+Bree's PA photographs the gift card at 11:08 and forwards it: "Submission Friday week.
 Tickets received today.
-Logging on the buyer-side hospitality register and flagging to internal audit.
+Logging on the buyer-side register, flagging to internal audit.
 Recommend declining."

 Wednesday, 2:18 PM · bid room